-From the most delicate broths to generous tonkotsu, from thin noodles to thicker udon, the ramen craze has only just begun in Paris, whatever the recipe!
-When temperatures drop (or not), it’s always a good idea to treat yourself to a delicious and generous soup straight from the land of the rising sun.
-Here’s our guide to some of the capital’s most authentic ramen.
+From the most delicate broths to generous tonkotsu, from thin noodles to thicker udon, the ramen craze is just beginning in Paris, no matter the recipe!
+When the temperatures drop (or not), it’s always good to treat yourself to a delicious and generous soup straight from the land of the rising sun.
+So to help you find your way around, here is our guide to tasting the most authentic ramen in the capital.

 Hakata Choten